ipozdeev/it-skills-for-research/writing-with-latex.md

 ## generating .tex exogenously

 Often, you can use the same software that generates your research findings such as tables and figures to *latexify* them, or transcribe to LaTeX-interpretable code.
 It might be a function such as `xtable` in R, a method of a class, such as `pandas.DataFrame.to_latex()` in python or a button in the navigation bar as in gretl.
-In any case, before starting to manually input numbers into a .tex file, do search for a solution first!
-For instance:
+In any case, before starting to manually input numbers into a .tex file, do search for a solution first, for instance:

 > [julia write table to latex](https://korsbo.github.io/Latexify.jl/stable/)

 > [jupyter notebook export to latex](https://stackoverflow.com/questions/32564415/how-to-convert-jupyter-ipython-notebooks-to-latex)

+or ask ChatGPT!

 ## bibliography